75,000 trapped in refugee camp on Jordan-Syria border, Amnesty warns

 Amnesty said that refugees had reported miserable conditions in the camp, which intensified in the wake of the June attack.
 Poor hygiene and sanitation and limited supplies of clean water had led to a hepatitis outbreak, it said.

+"We agreed with international organizations on a one-time shipment of aid that can last for a whole month," Jordan's government spokesman said.

+"Jordan is the third poorest country of water in the world, yet we allow the flow of water continuously through tanks through international organizations.
+We also allow the treatment of patients."

-It said the lack of access to the camp made it difficult to verify the numbers of deaths.
+Amnesty said the lack of access to the camp made it difficult to verify the numbers of deaths.

 Jordan is one of the most active Arab members of the anti-ISIS coalition carrying out airstrikes on the terror group's targets in neighboring Syria and Iraq.